 Be sure to utilize the full marketing functionalities of your cloud infrastructure to collect and collate email marketing data, automate and personalize campaigns, and make them more effective over the long term.

 Nobody wants to sit through a long email, especially if it’s from a company whose ultimate goal is to sell something.
 You have a narrow window of opportunity to capture the attention of your recipients from the moment they open your email, so you need to keep your email copy short, sweet, and to the point.
 Remember, brevity is your best friend, but you also need to integrate a compelling call to action to inspire the recipients to follow a link to your products, blogs, or special deals.

-Of course, email CTAs need to serve a concrete purpose, and complement the goal of the email.
-So, for example, if the email is selling something, then the CTA should be sales-oriented, but if the email is educational in nature, then a sales-y CTA will only deter the recipient because it’s trying to sell a product to a person who is just looking for quality information – needless to say, this is a great way to lose leads for good.
+Of course, email CTAs need to serve a concrete purpose and complement the goal of the email.
+So, for example, if the email is selling something, then the CTA should be sales-oriented, but if the email is educational, then a sales-y CTA will only deter the recipient because it’s trying to sell a product to a person who is just looking for quality information – needless to say, this is a great way to lose leads for good.
 Remember, different recipients are in different stages of the buyer’s journey, and you need to respect that.